Skulk2Fade/WebTaskTracker/README.md

 ## Attachments

-You can attach small files to tasks or comments by sending base64 encoded content.
+You can attach files to tasks or comments.
+By default the body should contain base64 encoded `content` which is stored directly in the database.
+If the `ATTACHMENT_DIR` environment variable is set, you can also stream raw file data to disk using the `/upload` endpoints.

 ```
 POST /api/tasks/:taskId/attachments
 { "filename": "info.txt", "mimeType": "text/plain", "content": "base64data" }

+POST /api/tasks/:taskId/attachments/upload  (binary body with X-Filename header)
+POST /api/comments/:commentId/attachments/upload  (binary body with X-Filename header)

 GET /api/tasks/:taskId/attachments
 GET /api/comments/:commentId/attachments
 GET /api/attachments/:id
 ```

+Streaming uploads require `ATTACHMENT_DIR` to point to a writable directory.

 ## Markdown Formatting